CTSIatUCSF/plumage/README.md

 ## 2.2.
 Real world usage

-The Quick Start left you with a reasonably clean and generic installation of Plumage.
+The quick start guide left you with a reasonably clean and generic installation of Plumage.
 Now we're going to customize Plumage to meet your needs.